kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 ### Other achievements

 **2018**
 : Judo champion of Lithuania, judo black belt.
+See the profile at [JudoInside.com](https://www.judoinside.com/judoka/60520/Kliment_Olechnovic/judo-results).

 **2018**
 : Sambo champion of Lithuania.